Why Does The Earth Rotate? (Causes And Effects)

 • Newton’s first law says that anything will move steadily in a straight line until there’s a total or unbalanced force from the outside.

-If the parts of the Earth aren’t doing this, a force must be preventing it.
+If the parts of the Earth aren’t doing this, a force must prevent it.
 That’s where Newton’s second law tells us that an unbalanced force is causing acceleration.
 But its speed is steady: 1 rotation every 24 hours.
 Acceleration isn’t about a change in speed.
 It is a change in “velocity,” which involves direction too.
 Circular motion occurs if the force is never along the direction of motion.

 When describing a ball or the Earth’s motion, you don’t always want to consider its parts’ momentum and energy.
-So we ignore all the forces that only change direction and call that “rotational inertia.”
+So, we ignore all the forces that only change direction and call that “rotational inertia.”
 We multiply by a distance and call that torque for any forces that change the speed.
 That still looks and works a lot like Newton’s second law.

 Effects of Rotation of the Earth